Print to a .pdf file, plot file (.plt) or printer

 With the Auto setting Tekla Structures selects the paper size that has the least wasted area when the scaled print is fitted to the printable area on the sheet.

 Printers are often unable to print on the full area of a sheet, and leave borders.
 The printable area is determined for the selected printer when the option Printer or Plot file is selected.
-In the case of creating a .pdf file, the printer is not known so the output is sized to the full sheet.
+For .pdf files, the printer is not known so the output is sized to the full sheet.
 However, when printing a .pdf , the same problem exists and the drawing content is fitted to the printable area of whatever printer is being used.
-The printable area is show with white background and the non-printable border is shaded gray in the image below.
+The printable area is shown with white background and the non-printable border is shaded gray in the image below.

 The Auto setting means that the orientation that wastes least space is selected automatically.

-Select area Select a rectangular area from the drawing preview and only print that area.
+Select a rectangular area from an open drawing to only show and print that area.
 This option only works when you have a drawing open.

 All settings in the dialog box also work when this option is selected, and you can change the orientation, line thicknesses, and paper size, for example.

-Show entire drawing When you have selected an area with Select area , the Show entire drawing button is displayed, and you can use it to show the entire drawing preview again.
+When you have selected an area with Select area , the Show entire drawing button is displayed, and you can use it to show the entire drawing in the preview again.

-- Go to the Line thickness tab to map drawing colors to line thicknesses (pen numbers) and set the printout colors:
+- Go to the Line properties tab to map colors to line thicknesses (pen numbers) and set the printout colors:

-Option Description Line thickness Enter the line thickness for each color row in the boxes.
+Enter the line thickness for each color in the boxes.

 Line thicknesses are expressed as a multiple of the advanced option XS_BASE_LINE_WIDTH value.
 The default value for this advanced option is 0.01 mm.
 For example, pen number 25 will give a line weight of 0.25 mm.

-In color drawings, the lines are shown with different thicknesses if the Printer line widths setting is selected in File menu > Settings.
+In color drawings, the lines are shown with different thicknesses on the screen and in the printouts if the Printer line widths switch is active in File > Settings .